ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 > expression that contains `months`, since there is no exact correspondence between the number of `days` and `months` (months could have 28, 29, 30 or 31 days).
 Then other
 > implementations might simplify the `month` measurement to be 30 days.
 This also happens with some implementations that consider a `day` is exactly `24 hours` as a simplification.
 > It is worth mentioning that openEHR provides means for calculating this based on averages, in DV_DURATION.magnitude(), which is implemented in terms of Iso8601_duration.to_seconds(),
-> and uses Time_Definitions.Average_days_in_year as an approximation to the numbers of days in a year, and Time_Definitions.Average_days_in_month as an approximation to the numbers of
+> it uses `Time_Definitions.Average_days_in_year` as an approximation to the numbers of days in a year, and `Time_Definitions.Average_days_in_month` as an approximation to the numbers of
 > days in a month.
 So to normalize an expression that is P1Y3M5D to `days` we would have `1 * Average_days_in_year + 3 * Average_days_in_month + 5`.
-> So in case the SUT has an implementation decision to be considered, the developers should mention it in the Conformance Statement Document.
+> In case the SUT has an implementation decision to be considered, the developers should mention it in the Conformance Statement Document.

-Until RM 1.0.4, durations respect exactly the ISO 8601 durations.
-From RM 1.1.0, there are two exceptions:
+The openEHR specifications have two exceptions to the ISO 8601-1 rules:

-1. a negative sign may be used before a Duration, for example `-P10D`, meaning '10 days before [origin]', where the 'origin' is a timepoint understood as the origin for the duration;
+1. a negative sign may be used before a Duration expression, for example `-P10D`, meaning '10 days before [origin]', where the 'origin' is a timepoint understood as the origin for the duration;
-2. the `W` designator may be mixed with other designators.
+2. the `W` designator may be mixed with other designators in the duration expression.

 Note those exceptions are invalid in terms of ISO 8601-1_2019, but, those are valid in terms for ISO 8601-2_2019, which defines some extensions to the ISO 8601-1 standard.
 From ISO 8601-2:

 > Expressions in the following four examples below are not valid in ISO 8601-1, but are valid as specified in this clause.
 >
 > EXAMPLE 3 'P3W2D', duration of three weeks and two days, which is 23 days (equivalent to the expression 'P23D').
 In ISO 8601-1, ["W"] is not permitted to occur along with any other component.
 >